rdfostrich/article-jws2018-ostrich/content/querying.md

 In the second case (line 19) the starting triple is in the stream of `additions`.
-The number of elements preceding the `additions` elements, is the number of `snapshot` elements minus the number of `deletions`, which is exactly what is calculated on line 21.
+The number of elements preceding the `additions` elements, is the number of `snapshot` elements minus the number of `deletions`, which is exactly what is calculated (line 21).
 The `snapshot` stream is finalized by offsetting it after its last element (line 20), which will cause the `PatchedSnapshotIterator` to only output `additions` elements starting from the calculated index, which is also what we required.